 In addition to the above, development work on Copperhead IV & V, Mona, Recording Devices, Special Chassis #7 for Bombes, Electronic Roto, Electric Hagelin in process, General Purpose Comparator in process, Slide Grenade for Jap Enigma in process, Geheimschreiber in process, and Subtractor Ciphers-studies in process, was accomplished.

 The magnitude of the above equipments is a matter of record and need not be amplified here, other than to give one example.
 One Duenna contained 2,000 relays and 3,000 tubes.
 In the overall performance at Dayton, over 200,000 items were shipped to Washington from Dayton.
 Some 56 carloads weighing 17 tons each were sent.

-The speed and efficiency with which those projects were processed is indicated in a letter fo 30 January 1945 from DNC to DinC, USNCML stating in part
+The speed and efficiency with which those projects were processed is indicated in a letter of 30 January 1945 from DNC [Director, Naval Communications] to DinC [Director in Charge], USNCML stating in part

 “The skillful and expeditious handling of a special project for the Asst DNC, Op-20-G, during the months of December 1944 is an outstanding example of magnificent accomplishment and